-Opening hours and entry
+Opening hours and tickets

-The castle is open to the public April - November daily except for Mondays (all museums in Bratislava are closed on Mondays) from 10:00 a.m. to 5:00 p.m. and on Saturdays to Sundays from 10:00 a.m. to 7:00 p.m. (in April, October and November from 10:00 a.m. to 5:00 p.m., except for Mondays as well.
+The castle is open to the public April - October daily except for Mondays (all museums in Bratislava are closed on Mondays) from 10:00 a.m. to 6:00 p.m. and on Saturdays to Sundays from 10:00 a.m. to 7:00 p.m.
+During the winter season (November - March) from 10:00 a.m. to 4:00 p.m., except for Mondays as well.

 Devin Castle above the confluence of the rivers Danube and Morava is one of the three oldest historically acknowledged castles in Slovakia.
 The village of Devin is now a part of Bratislava.
-Oldest traces of settlement there date back to the 5th century B.C.
+The oldest traces of settlement there date back to the 5th century B.C.
 Due to its advantageous geographical position, it was able to control the most important trade routes along the Danube as well as one part of the Amber Road.
 In the 1st century B.C, the territory was populated by Celts.
 The castle played an important role as a boundary fortress as a part of the Limes Romanus fortifications against enemies at the times of the Roman Empire and as a military station and trade centre at the times of the Great Moravian Empire the first Slavic state.
 The first written reference to the castle and its ancient name – Dowina comes from 864.
 After the fall of the Great Moravian Empire, the castle served again as a boundary fortress under the reign of the Hungarians.
-The castle was altered in 13th and 16th century and destroyed by Napoleon's troops in 1809.
-Archeological research began in the 30s of the 20th century.
+The castle was altered in the 13th and 16th century and destroyed by Napoleon's troops in 1809.
+Archaeological research began in the 30s of the 20th century.